Zheng-Chong/CatVTON/README.md

 - **`2024/7/21`**: Our [**Inference Code**](https://github.com/Zheng-Chong/CatVTON/blob/main/inference.py) and [**Weights** 🤗](https://huggingface.co/zhengchong/CatVTON) are released.
 - **`2024/7/11`**: Our [**Online Demo**](http://120.76.142.206:8888) is released 😁.

+## Installation
+An [Installation Guide](https://github.com/Zheng-Chong/CatVTON/INSTALL.md) is provided to help build the conda environment for CatVTON.
+When deploying the app, you will need Detectron2 & DensePose, but these are not required for inference on datasets.
+Install the packages according to your needs.

 ## Deployment (Gradio App)

 To deploy the Gradio App for CatVTON on your own mechine, just run the following command, and checkpoints will be automaticly download from HuggingFace.

 ```PowerShell